 The exhibition was the result of a collaboration between artist Maya Ramsay, sound artist Caroline Devine, photographer Rachael Marshall and filmmaker Luke Williams.
 The works included surfaces lifted from the walls of the buildings, recordings of sounds produced by and within the decaying buildings and photographic and filmed documentation of the buildings.

 Maya Ramsay's Bletchley Park works include surfaces lifted from walls that were covered in a myriad of cobwebs that had become carbonised during a fire.
-Her piece Blood, Sweat & Tears is currently on display in an exhibition about renovations of the buildings in Hut 12 at the Bletchley Park Museum.
+Her piece Blood, Sweat & Tears was displayed in the Bletchley Park Rescued and Restored exhibition at Bletchley Park Museum from 2016- 2018.
 More on the renovations can be seen at Google Cultural Institute:

 The Station X project is featured in the hugely popular book Saving Bletchley Park by Dr. Sue Black: